Term of the Moment

 Chromium Web Browser

 Chromium browser source code is available for Windows, Mac and Linux in two modules: the user interface and rendering engine.
-The engine interacts with the user interface and executes the Web page in a sandbox to prevent illegal system calls.
+The user interface interacts with the engine and renders Web pages in a sandbox.
 If a Web app crashes, Chromium is able to cancel that operation and keep running.
-See sandbox.
+See sandbox and Web application.